AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

 Cross validation
 ~~~~~~~~~~~~~~~~~

 When building good machine learning models it is important that the models do not overfit the training dataset.
-Overfitting causes the model's to generalize poorly and
+Overfitting cause the models to generalize poorly and
 result in poor accuracy on test sets.
 To circumvent such issues, k-fold cross validation is typically carried out using the training samples a) to prevent overfitting and b) to find the optimal
 model hyper-parameters.
 There are great tools already available in the ``scikit-learn`` package that greatly simplify this process.
 In this section we will use these techniques to optimize
 our SVM classifier while using Covalent to orchestrate the entire workflow.